 Additionally, many patients have a chin augmentation or other facial surgical procedures in conjunction with rhinoplasty to create a better balance of features.
 A consultation with a facial plastic surgeon is key to identifying the best surgical strategy to achieve the desired results.

 Rhinoplasty is usually performed with local injections of anesthesia with intravenous sedation, or in some cases, under general anesthesia.
 All forms of nose surgery should only be performed by a trained and highly skilled facial surgeon.
+Watch a complete rhinoplasty experience with an actual Los Angeles patient of Dr. Nassif.

 Open vs. Closed Rhinoplasty